shreyansh26/shreyansh26/README.md

 - ⚡ Fun fact: ...
 -->

-I am working as a **Lead ML Engineer** at **Level AI**.
-I have more than 3 years of full time experience working on applied AI and research.
-I have previously worked as a **Data Scientist** at **Mastercard AI Garage** as well, where we were leveraging AI to make the transactions world a smarter and secure place.
+I am working as a **Lead ML Engineer** at **Level AI** where I am working on building and scaling LLMs for conversational data.
+I have close to 4 years of full-time experience working on applied AI and research.
+I have previously worked as a **Data Scientist** at **Mastercard AI Garage** as well, where we were leveraging AI to make the transactions world a smarter and more secure place.
 I am a graduate of the class of 2020 in Computer Science from **Indian Institute of Technology (BHU) Varanasi**.
-I'm passionate about Natural Language Processing, Privacy-presrving ML, Model Compression and Cryptography.
+I'm passionate about Natural Language Processing, ML Systems Engineering, Privacy-preserving ML, and Cryptography.
 I love to take on interesting major and minor side projects, all of which you can check out here.

 ![](https://komarev.com/ghpvc/?username=shreyansh26&color=blue)